MariamMohamed20/Plant-Disease-Classification/README.md

 # Plant-Disease-Classification
-# 🌿 Plant Disease Classification using Deep Learning
+# 🌿 Plant Disease Classification using CNN

 A deep learning project that automatically detects and classifies plant diseases from leaf images using three pretrained CNN architectures, with explainability via Grad-CAM and a Streamlit GUI for real-time predictions.